rnietoe/Training/docs/AWS/09-Applications.md

 ### Athena

-query data in S3 using SQL
+query data in S3 using SQL.
+Files in CSV format are not a problem

 ## Developer Tools